-Organisers recommend doing anything you can think of with Nutella, from making art with it to eating it with a spoon to setting up your very own Nutella porn site (no, they don't really recommend it, and, yes, Nutella porn is a thing).
+Those behind this celebratory day recommend doing anything you can think of with Nutella, from making art with it to eating it with a spoon to setting up your very own Nutella porn site (no, they don't really recommend that but, yes, Nutella porn is a thing).

-We are rather more partial to orange marmalade on our toast than Nutella in these parts, but as we do like a bit of chocolate in a cocktail from time to time, we are marking the occasion with an adequately adult Ramos Chocolate Fizz.
+We are rather more partial to orange marmalade on our toast than Nutella, but as we do like a bit of chocolate in a cocktail from time to time, we are marking the occasion with an adequately adult Chocolate Negroni.

 It's also William S. Burroughs' birthday